 - 2 pounds Yukon gold potatoes, sliced into 1/8-inch thick rounds

 - 2 tablespoons vegetable oil

 - Salt the fish and set it aside at room temperature.
-Get your oil going: You want it to be 350-360 degrees.
-Turn the oven to the "warm" setting, and put a cookie sheet inside.
-Place a wire rack on top of the cookie sheet.
+Get your oil going: You want it to be 350°f to about 360°F. Turn the oven to the "warm" setting, and put a cookie sheet inside.
+Place a cooling rack on top of the cookie sheet.

-- Mix the flour, vegetable oil, salt and beer together, stirring all the while.
+- Mix the flour, salt and beer together, stirring all the while.
 You want enough beer in the batter to give it the consistency of house paint, or melted ice cream.
-Put in the fridge to rest for 20 minutes.
+Put the batter in the fridge to rest for 20 minutes.

 - While the batter is resting, slice the potatoes and put them into a large bowl of cold water.
 When you are done slicing, remove the potatoes and pat them dry with a paper towel.

 - The oil should be hot by now.
 Fry the potatoes, a few at time, for 3 to 5 minutes, or until they start to brown at the edges.
 Don't cook them until they are uniformly brown or you will overcook them; they will continue to brown a little out of the fryer.
 Salt each batch the moment it comes out of the fryer.
 Store each batch on the wire rack in the warm oven.